trueos/pcbsd/docs/using.rst

 KDE Accessibility Tools
 -----------------------

-To install the KDE accessibility tools, install the "kdeaccessibility" package as a "raw package" using :ref:`AppCafe®`.
+To install the KDE accessibility tools, use :ref:`AppCafe®`.
+Check the "Search all available PBI and packages" in "App Search" and search for the "kdeaccessibility" package.

 The KDE-Accessibility component installs the following software: